brijr/home/README.md

 🔗 [bridger.to](https://bridger.to)

 Hello!
-This is the code for my perosnal website.
+This is the code for my portfolio.
 I am a design engineer and I create brands, websites, and software.

 ## Website Tech Stack